keitaroyam/yamtbx/doc/kamo-en.md

 ## How can I use KAMO at home?
 ### Installation

-1. Install CCP4, R with rjson package, XDS
+1. Install CCP4, R (with rjson package), XDS
    * For installation of XDS/XDSSTAT, see [XDSwiki/Installation](http://strucbio.biologie.uni-konstanz.de/xdswiki/index.php/Installation)
    * If you will process EIGER data (h5 files), [H5ToXds](eiger-en.md#eiger2cbf-h5toxds-compatible) is needed
+   * rjson can be installed as follows; after installation of R, start R program from user who installed R (root or an account for software installation), and then type `install.packages("rjson")`.
 2. Install [DIALS](https://dials.github.io/installation.html)-1.5 or newer
 3. Install networkx to dials.python
    1. `cd $DIALS/build`